 One really great thing about pears is that they’re a fantastic source of fiber.
 Just one pear gives a woman 6 grams of fiber, one-fourth of the fiber she needs (25 grams for a woman under 50) for the entire day.
 Fiber helps keep the digestive system in good working order, reduce constipation, inflammation and cholesterol levels.

 In a word, pears are awesome.
 And they taste great!
+Pears are a fabulous choice for a winter fruit for boosting fertility.
 Enjoy them for an afternoon snack or throw one in your morning smoothie.

 Pomegranates are one of those fruits that gets overlooked.
 They’re kind of messy to eat and it takes effort to spoon out all the seeds, so it’s not the easiest choice when you want something quick.